UO-CIT-anthonyhudson/cit281-lab03/README.md

 - Practice importing a Node.js compatible code module using require
 - Examine code using the spread operator

 In this lab I learned how to refactor and destructure code.
 I also learned about the for..in and for..of methods.
+I also refined my skills with the arrow functions we learned earlier in the minor.